n8n-io/n8n-docs/docs/doc2/admin-guides/postman-projects.md

 ![Picture](/_images/doc2/admin_guides_delete_body.png){ loading=lazy }

-When you click `Submit`, you should see success: "True" in the response.
+When you click `Send`, you should see success: "True" in the response.

 ## "PUT" Method example